AI

 Key takeaways

-- The sticker price gap is massive - Claude Code Premium seats at $150/user/month vs Cursor at $40/user/month creates a 3.75x cost difference at scale
+• The sticker price gap is massive - Claude Code Premium per-user costs significantly exceed Cursor Teams pricing, creating substantial cost differences at scale

-Your CFO just asked why the AI coding tool budget exploded 300% this quarter.
+Your CFO just asked why the AI coding tool budget exploded substantially this quarter.
 Here’s the answer: nobody calculated the real cost of enterprise AI coding assistants beyond the license fees.

-For a 25-developer team, the annual difference between Claude Code and Cursor looks simple - $45,000 versus $12,000.
+For a 25-developer team, the annual difference between Claude Code and Cursor looks simple at first glance.
 But after running both tools with mid-size engineering teams for 6 months, the actual cost story gets complicated fast.

 The pricing shock at scale

-Let me save you the discovery call: Claude Code Premium seats cost $150/user/month with a minimum 5-user commitment on Teams plans.
-Cursor Teams runs $40/user/month.
+Let me save you the discovery call: Claude Code Premium runs premium per-user pricing with a minimum 5-user commitment on Teams plans.
+Cursor Teams offers competitive per-user pricing.

 But wait.
-Claude’s Enterprise plan requires 70 minimum seats at $60 each, pushing your entry point to $50,400 annually.
+Claude’s Enterprise plan requires high minimum seat requirements, pushing your entry cost considerably higher.
 Suddenly that “we’ll just try it with a small team” plan evaporates.

 Here’s what the vendors don’t advertise: both platforms charge extra for heavy usage.
-Claude Code meters everything through a 5-hour rolling window where morning design discussions eat into afternoon coding capacity.
+Claude Code meters everything through time-limited windows where morning design discussions eat into afternoon coding capacity.
 Cursor switched to variable request pricing based on task complexity - basic models cost 1 request, advanced reasoning burns 2 requests.

 Claude Code’s big selling point?
 Model Context Protocol (MCP) connects to hundreds of enterprise tools.
 Jira tickets, Confluence docs, PostgreSQL databases - all accessible through standardized connections.
 Atlassian even built a remote MCP server so your AI can read issue trackers directly.